1 Day in Singapore Itinerary: Plan Your Perfect Trip

 Mirror Maze

-The Mirror Maze at Jewel was way more entertaining than I expected on our 1 day in Singapore itinerary.
+The Mirror Maze at Jewel was way more entertaining than I expected on our Singapore layover.
 It’s exactly what it sounds like: a maze of mirrors that make you question your depth perception and your life choices.
 Do not try to run through it unless you want to run bang smack into a mirror at full speed.
-We laughed the entire time because every “open path” was actually just my own confused reflection staring back at me.

 Canopy Park

-At the top level (Level 5) of Jewel, Canopy Park was a nice break from airport chaos and a fun addition to our 1 day in Singapore itinerary.
-I loved the Petal Garden, which was filled with colorful floral displays that almost didn’t look real.
-The Topiary Walk was also a ton of fun with its oversized, colorful, animal-shaped hedges.
-It’s playful and a little quirky, which I appreciate in a city that can sometimes feel ultra-polished.
+At the top level (Level 5) of Jewel, Canopy Park was a nice break from airport chaos and a fun addition to our itinerary.
+I loved the Petal Garden, which was filled with floral displays that almost didn’t look real.
+The Topiary Walk was also a ton of fun with its oversized, animal-shaped hedges.
+It’s playful and a little quirky.

 2. Haji Lane

 We popped into a few shops, took photos in front of the graffiti walls, and pretended we were cooler than we actually are.
-The vibe here is young and creative, and it’s a great contrast to the corporate vibes that you get in a lot of Singapore.
-If your 1 day in Singapore itinerary needs a little artistic break, this is it.
+The vibe here is young and creative, and it’s a great contrast to the sleek vibes that you get in a lot of Singapore.

 3. Tan Teng Niah

 The House of Tan Teng Niah in Little India might be one of the most photographed buildings in Singapore, and for good reason.
-Built in 1900, it’s the last surviving Chinese villa in the area and it looks like someone turned the colors all the way up.
-Every inch is painted in bright pinks, blues, yellows, and greens.
+Built in 1900, it’s the last surviving Chinese villa in the area.
+Every inch is painted in bright reds, blues, yellows, and greens.
 Let me tell you…I was absolutely obsessed with how colorful everything was and could not stop taking photos!

 4. Fort Canning Park

-Fort Canning Park brings some unique history into your 1 day in Singapore itinerary.
+Fort Canning Park brings some unique history into your time in Singapore.
 The park has been everything from a Malay royal palace site to a British military base.
 Today, it’s a beautiful green space with walking paths, historical markers, and the occasional monitor lizard (this was honestly super shocking to me…I was definitely not prepared!)

 We meandered down the trails, checking it all out.
 It’s a nice reset from the city.
 Plus, it’s nice and central, so it fits easily into a tight 1 day in Singapore itinerary.
 An easy pro travel tip?
 Make sure you download an eSim for your phone in advance so you can easily navigate around Singapore and order taxis via Grab.